Adibla/ares/README.md

 }
 ```

-After running the app, Ares creates a new table in your database with generated migrations (included in your MIGRATIONS_DIR), whose name is specified by MIGRATIONS_STORE env (migrations-store by default).
+After running the app, Ares creates a new table in your database with generated migrations (included in your MIGRATIONS DIR), with the name specified by the MIGRATIONS STORE environment variable (migrations-store by default).

-<span style="color: red">IMPORTANT</span> CURRENTLY THE FIRST MIGRATION DICTATES WHICH DBMS WILL BE USED (for multiple dbms supports, see [Roadmap](#Roadmap)
+<span style="color: red">IMPORTANT</span> CURRENTLY, THE FIRST MIGRATION DETERMINES WHICH DBMS WILL BE USED (for a list of supported DBMS, see [Roadmap](#Roadmap).
 ```sh
 ares --operation up
 ```
-We will execute all migrations' up commands in the MIGRATIONS_DIR folder and save their status in the database.
+All migrations' up commands will be executed in the MIGRATIONS DIR folder, and their status will be saved in the database.
-There are currently some migration examples in the folder.
+The folder currently contains some migration examples.

 ### ENVIRONMENT VARIABLES
-In order to configure the application, you can use several environment variables (someone has default values).
+Several environment variables can be used to configure the application (someone has default values).
  ```sh
    DB_HOST="localhost" #required
    DB_PORT=27017 #required